Majors and Minors

 If you are accepted, fill out any necessary paperwork

-Depending on the competitiveness of your major, you may have to wait for several weeks to find out if you have been accepted.
+Depending on your major, you may have to wait for several weeks to find out if you have been accepted.
 Even open and minimum requirements majors often ask you to fill out an application, and they often require that you meet with a department adviser to talk about your plans and fill out the paperwork.

 You will officially declare your major with a Change of Major form.
 Sometimes this is done behind the scenes, sometimes there will be a group orientation, and sometimes your new adviser will fill it out individually with you.
 The Change of Major form is then sent to the Graduation and Academic Records office where your major code is changed in the system.